 Birth & Baby Expo for Birth Professionals

 March 31—Greenville Memorial Hospital/MSA.
 Featured speaker is Rebecca Dekker, PhD, internationally known researcher, nurse and creator of evidence-based birth curriculums.
 Watch the What’s Happening at Prisma Health e-newsletter for details.

 April 1—McAlister Square, 10 a.m.-5 p.m.
 This free event includes internationally recognized speakers, local vendors, fashion show, demonstrations and giveaways.

 Upstate Heart Walk

 April 8—Downtown Greenville.
-Visit www.heartwalk.org to join the GHS team and support the American Heart Association.
+Visit www.heartwalk.org to join the Prisma Health team and support the American Heart Association.

 11th Annual Minority Health Summit

 April 8—TD Convention Center.
 Keynote speaker is former Clemson quarterback Tajh Boyd.
 This year, the free summit is reaching out to youth ages 11 and older.
 The goal is to start talking about health and expose youth to health professions.
 Register here.